List of songs recorded by Ariana Grande

 Grande's second studio album, My Everything, was released in August 2014.
 The lead single, "Problem" featured Iggy Azalea and Big Sean (uncredited) and incorporated elements of jazz and funk.
 "Break Free" is an EDM song produced by Zedd, which Grande considered experimental for her as it deviated from her usual pop-R&B styles.
 "Break Your Heart Right Back", featuring Childish Gambino, utilized two samples: "Mo Money Mo Problems" by The Notorious B.I.G. and "I'm Coming Out" by Diana Ross.
 Other contributing songwriters and producers on My Everything included Ryan Tedder and David Guetta, who composed "One Last Time", and Harry Styles former member of British boyband One Direction, who co-wrote "Just a Little Bit of Your Heart".
 In November 2014, Grande was featured on Major Lazer's song "All My Love", which was included on the soundtrack to the film The Hunger Games: Mockingjay – Part 1 (2014).
 The same month, Grande released a Christmas song titled "Santa Tell Me".

 Grande's third studio album Dangerous Woman, was released in May 2016.
 Initially titled Moonlight, development on the album began in 2015.
 The album's intended lead single "Focus" was released in October 2015.
 It was ultimately scrapped from the record, although the song would later serve as a bonus track on the Japanese deluxe edition.
 Grande replaced it with the title track, which incorporated an arena rock chorus and a guitar solo during its bridge, followed by "Into You" and "Side to Side", featuring Nicki Minaj, a dancehall and reggae-pop song.
 Promotional singles included "Be Alright" and "Let Me Love You" featuring Lil Wayne.
 The album also featured collaborations with Macy Gray and Future, who was featured on the fourth and final single "Everyday", released in January 2017.
-The album and its singles were commercially successful, landing in the top ten of most countries worldwide.